mwender/donation-manager/README.md

 Donation Manager is a WordPress plugin which handles a multi-form donation process.
 This plugin requires the [PODS Plugin for WordPress](http://pods.io).

+__01/16/2019 - Version 1.8.1__

+- Adjusting orphaned import to not process contacts which already exist in the database.
+- Updated Donor Confirmation email with verbiage originally used in Freshdesk auto-responder.

 __09/05/2018 - Version 1.8.0.1__

 - HOTFIX: Fixing `Illegal string offset` warning during date selection screen